HarryStevens/d3-geo-scale-bar/README.md

 <a name="scaleBar_units" href="#scaleBar_units">#</a> <i>scaleBar</i>.<b>units</b>([<i>units</i>]) [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/geoScaleBar.js#L142 "Source")

 If *units* is specifed, sets the units of the scale bar.
 Defaults to "kilometers".
 If you set *units* to "miles", the [*radius*]("#scaleBar_radius") will also update to 3,959, [the number of miles of Earth's radius](https://www.google.com/search?q=radius+of+earth+in+miles).
 You can override this if you are mapping planets other than Earth.
-If *units* is not specified, returns the current number of kilometers of the scale bar.
+If *units* is not specified, returns the current units string.

 <a name="scaleBar_distance" href="#scaleBar_distance">#</a> <i>scaleBar</i>.<b>distance</b>([<i>distance</i>]) [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/geoScaleBar.js#L142 "Source")